 Your Goldendoodle Bites Because They’re Excited

 Goldendoodles may also bite simply out of excitement.
 If they get too excited, they may not know how to express it in a positive way and could end up biting instead.
 This is most common when meeting new people or animals, or during playtime.
 When do Goldendoodles stop biting out of excitement?
 As soon as you start training and socializing your pup!
+If you need a little bit of guidance, then make sure to check out all of our articles on Goldendoodle training.

 Goldendoodles May Bite Out of Habit